fenago/advanced-selenium-java/lab_guides/lab_3.md

 this plugin is used.

 The maven-compiler-plugin is used in compiling the code and using the particular JDK version for compilation.
 Add all the dependencies to the pom.xml in the \<plugin\> node.
-Replace `pom.xml` with following:
+Replace  complete `pom.xml` with following:

 ```
 <?xml version="1.0" encoding="UTF-8"?>